ramhunte/gp_anadromites/README.md

 **Notes on the Analysis:**

 Analyses and code are annotated throughout the scripts explaining the data wrangling, cleaning, and analyses process.
 The repository contains mainly RMD files with annotated code and some sourced R files as well for common functions and data sources used throughout the analyses.
 Some files were written in R and generated into specified subfolders.
-Raw data is stored in the `Data` folder, common functions and data read in throughout the analyses are written in the `common.R` file, and the `scripts` folder contains all of our working analyses divided into actions (floodplain (`cost_floodplain.Rmd`), engineered log jams (`cost_elj.Rmd`), and riparian planting (`cost_rp.Rmd`)) as well as demogrpahic analyis (`demographic_overlap.Rmd`), land use (`landuse.Rmd`).
-Our figures were constructed in the `figures.Rmd` file, and a common `functionsR` script was used to source common functions across the analyses in the scripts folder. `Benefit_data.Rmd` wrangles and generates HARP model benefits (increased number of Chinook) that are used throughout the analyses, and the `cost_data.Rmd` reads in and wrangles the costs associated with land use and agriculture.
+Raw data is stored in the `Data` folder, common functions and data read in throughout the analyses are written in the `common.R` file, and the `scripts` folder contains all of our working analyses divided into actions (floodplain (`cost_floodplain.Rmd`), engineered log jams (`cost_elj.Rmd`), and riparian planting (`cost_rp.Rmd`)) as well as demographic analysis (`demographic_overlap.Rmd`), land use (`landuse.Rmd`).
+Our figures were constructed in the `figures.Rmd` file, and a common `functionsR` script was used to source common functions across the analyses in the scripts folder. `benefit_data.Rmd` wrangles and generates HARP model benefits (increased number of Chinook) that are used throughout the analyses, and the `cost_data.Rmd` reads in and wrangles the costs associated with land use and agriculture.
 Note that the variables in the raw data files look different than in the individual analyses as names were modified in the `common.R` file.